Meningococcal Disease Fact Sheet

 What is the best way to prevent meningococcal disease?

-- Teens and young adults can also be vaccinated against the "B" strain.
-Talk to your health care provider about whether they recommend vaccine against the "B" strain.
+- Teens and young adults can also be vaccinated against the "B" strain, also known as MenB vaccine.
+Talk to your healthcare provider about whether they recommend vaccine against the "B" strain.

 What are the meningococcal vaccine requirements for school attendance?